cjohansen/gadget-inspector/README.md

 The [lib/dev/gadget/dev.clj](dev namespace) provides some test data for you to play with.
 The REPL runs the inspector in a regular browser tab in [http://localhost:9570](http://localhost:9570).

+## License

+Copyright © 2018-2019 Christian Johansen

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.